faiyaz032/strangers-chat-app/server/README.md

 # Strangers Chat - Server

-This folder contains the client side code for a real-time chat application built with Node.js, Express, Socket.IO, and React.
+This folder contains the server side code for a real-time chat application built with Node.js, Express, Socket.IO, and React.
 The application allows users to connect with random strangers in real-time and engage in text-based conversations.

 ### Live Link: https://6520141bcf4ea200735dadb5--calm-speculoos-1f865c.netlify.app/